gs-olive/TensorRT/docsrc/contributors/writing_converters.rst

 The conversion context maintains the state of conversion, it manages the Network Definition, two maps one that stores associations between Values and IValues (the evaluated_value_map) and one that stores associations between Values and ITensors, and any sort of memory that needs to live until the end of conversion.
-The main apis that you will interface with in converters is directly accessing the network definition to add layers ``ctx->net`` and data association functions ``ctx->AssociateValueAndTensor()`` and ``ctx->AssociateValueAndIValue()``, which you will use to add layers to the TRT layers and log pairs of node outputs and static values or TensorRT layer outputs.
+The main APIs that you will interface with in converters are directly accessing the network definition to add layers ``ctx->net`` and data association functions ``ctx->AssociateValueAndTensor()`` and ``ctx->AssociateValueAndIValue()``, which you will use to add layers to the TRT layers and log pairs of node outputs and static values or TensorRT layer outputs.